-The first challenge is to create awards in the administration system for each participant.
-Next is maintaining the data to reflect activity such as enrollments, purchases, and terminations.
+Administering an ESPP is often more complex than a normal stock plan.
+This includes tracking activity such as enrollments, purchases, and terminations.
 Future purchases must be estimated, then reconciled with actual purchases.

-And then there’s keeping up with the numerous modifications available through an ESPP program.
-These include percent contribution changes (which essentially change the award by affecting future estimated purchases) and rollovers (which trigger additional modifications and necessitate the creation of child awards).
+Then there’s keeping up with the numerous modifications available through an ESPP program.
+These include percent contribution changes and rollovers, both of which trigger ASC 718 modification accounting.

-- Create awards for each plan participant, using historic purchase information your HR team provides
+- Create awards for each plan participant at inception

 - Create withdrawals and forfeitures using HR termination data

-- Look back two six-month periods to estimate each participant’s contribution going forward
+- Look back over varying time periods to estimate each participant’s contribution going forward

 - Convert purchases into exercises